 New headwinds have also emerged in 2011.
-The earthquake, tsunami and nuclear crisis in Japan also shook world financial markets and disrupted in important global supply chains.
-While these effects on the global economy may be shortlived, uncertainties remain, particularly those associated with the leakage of radioactivity at a Japanese nuclear power plant.
+The earthquake, tsunami and nuclear crisis in Japan also shook world financial markets and have led to disruptions in important global supply chains.
+While these effects on the global economy may be short-lived, uncertainties remain, particularly those associated with the leakage of radioactivity at a Japanese nuclear power plant.